 What to Pack

 You need shorts, T-shirts, and a bathing suit.
 Maybe a skirt or summer dress for evenings.
 The lighter you pack, the better.
-But leave room for a summer sweater; many indoor locations crank the a/c, which can be downright chilling at times.
+But leave room for a summer sweater; many indoor locations crank the air conditioning, which can be downright chilling at times.
 Be sure to wear sturdy walking shoes on your park visit days.
 A poncho or umbrella may keep you dry during the inevitable downpours.

 Most importantly, bring plenty of sunblock and re-apply it often every day, even if the sky looks overcast.
 The Florida sun can be brutal, and even people who claim they normally don't burn can find themselves turning dangerously red at Disney World.